10 Lasting Lessons From The Last Dance Documentary

 1. Your why must make you cry

 Michael Jordan tears up at the end of an episode, saying, “break.”
 He was caught up thinking about how much he cherished and desired winning.
 You’ll cry either because of how much it hurts, or because of how much effort goes into it.
-Pain of discipline or pain of regret.
+We all have the Pain of discipline or pain of regret.

 2. You’re not good enough